-Case outline A 43-year-old man complained of chest pain, dry cough, and fatigue.
+Case outline A 43-year-old man complained over a chest pain, dry cough and fatigue.
 Diagnosis of pericarditis was made based on echocardiography findings.
-Due to worsening of respiratory symptoms, he was admitted to the hospital.
-Initial diagnostic workup revealed elevated concentrations of acute phase reactants, pericardial effusion, and bilateral pulmonary nodules.
-Pathohistological analysis of lung nodules ruled out malignancy and tuberculosis.
-He was treated with colchicine, which led to a regression of a pericardial effusion.
-Afterwards, due to arthritis of the right wrist, high erythrocyte sedimentation rate, and C-reactive protein, positive immunoserology and bone erosion at the distal ulna diagnosis of seropositive rheumatoid arthritis was established.
-He was treated with antimalarial, methotrexate, and glucocorticoids until he suffered from COVID-19 pneumonia, which triggered arthritis flare.
+Due to worsening of respiratory symptoms he was admitted to the hospital.
+Initial diagnostic workup revealed elevated concentrations of acute phase reactants, pericardial bilateral pulmonary Pathohistological analysis of lung nodules ruled out malignancy and tuberculosis.
+He was treated with colhicine which led to a regression of a pericardial effusion.
+Afterwards, due to arthritis of the right wrist, high erythrocyte sedimentation rate and C-reactive protein, positive immunoserology and bone erosion at the distal ulna diagnosis of seropositive rheumatoid arthritis was established.
+He was treated with antimalarial, methotrexate and glucocorticoids until suffering from COVID-19 pneumonia which triggered arthritis flare.
 Owing to the loss of efficiency of combination therapy with methotrexate and glucocorticoid, baricitinib was added to the treatment.
-Low disease activity was achieved after three months of administering baricitinib and methotrexate, and no adverse events occurred during 20-month-long therapy.
+Low disease activity was achieved after 3 months of administering baricitinib and methotrexate, and no adverse events occurred during 20 months of this therapy.